uoe-agents/SaMI/README.md

 # Skill-aware Mutual Information (SaMI)

-This is the official implementation of Skill-aware Mutual Information (SaMI) from the paper Skill-aware Mutual Information Optimisation for Generalisation in Reinforcement Learning.
+This is the official implementation of Skill-aware Mutural Information (SaMI) from the paper Skill-aware Mutual Information Optimisation for Generalisation in Reinforcement Learning. on arxiv: https://arxiv.org/pdf/2406.04815

+by [Xuehui Yu](https://github.com/yuxuehui), [Mhairi Dunion](https://github.com/mhairidunion), [Xin Li](https://github.com/loxs123), Stefano V. Albrecht

 **Challenge Problem:**
 Meta-Reinforcement Learning (Meta-RL) agents can struggle to operate across tasks with varying environmental features that require different optimal skills (i.e., different modes of behaviours).
 An ideal RL algorithm should be able to learn a single policy to perform multiple tasks and generalise to new and unseen tasks.

-**Please see the PDF file for our updated manuscript: [SaMI.pdf](SaMI.pdf)**

 **Please see our demonstration video SaMI.MP4:**

 https://github.com/user-attachments/assets/295741aa-45bc-4024-a95b-373d2c670854

-SaMI is a plug-and-play module that can be integrated with any Meta-RL algorithm.
+SaNCE can be used alone or combined with other optimisation objectives to train context encoders in Meta-RL algorithms.
 In this repository, we provide implementations of two baselines: [CCM](https://cdn.aaai.org/ojs/16914/16914-13-20408-1-2-20210518.pdf) and [TESAC](https://arxiv.org/pdf/1910.10897).
 We have equipped these baselines with SaMI, resulting in SaCCM and SaTESAC.

 ### 🤖 🤖 Our Skill-aware Robot 👏 👏